Ever wondered what actually defines an outgroup?

 5. Use Inclusive Language

 Word choice matters.
-Day to day, instead of “He/she,” say “they.
-So ” Instead of “different from us,” say “with a different perspective. ” Small language tweaks can signal respect.
+Instead of “He/she,” say “they.”
+Instead of “different from us,” say “with a different perspective.”
+Small language tweaks can signal respect.

 FAQ